The Difference Between MDF

 The Benefits Of A High Density Board?

 Here at Skirting World, all our MDF is manufactured to the highest quality using only softwood fibres within the board to maintain a high standard of finishing and smooth surfaces.
-High Density MDF has more wood fibres packed into it, allowing the board to come out in much higher quality than standard grade MDF.
+High density MDF has more wood fibres packed into it, allowing the board to come out in much higher quality than standard grade MDF.

 The benefits are huge.
-Not only will be High Density board be better looking and smoother to touch, it’ll keep its look much longer and won’t decompose as quickly as most standard boards.
+Not only will be high density board be better looking and smoother to touch, it’ll keep its look much longer and won’t decompose as quickly as most standard boards.
 When properly looked after, a high density MDF board will last a lifetime.

 How Can You Spot The Difference Between Standard MDF & High Density MDF?

 From a distance it can be very tricky to spot which MDF boards are standard grade or high-density ones.
-Using these pictures side by side, I’ll show you the differences between unprimed MDF & primed MDF boards.
+Using these pictures side by side, I’ll show you the differences between unprimed MDF & undercoated MDF boards.
 For our example here, we will be using the Stepped 3 MDF Skirting Board, which is a popular board in the UK.

 As you can see here, we have two pieces of MDF which look identical to each other at first glance.
 However, if we take a closer look at the boards, you’ll see the finish is very different.
 The standard grade MDF is much softer and brittle in the finish.
-Whereas the High-Density board has a much smoother fine finish, has a more consistent look and it hasn’t furred up.
+Whereas the high density board has a much smoother fine finish, has a more consistent look and it hasn’t furred up.
 This straight away shows why we only offer our MDF skirting boards and architrave in high density rather than standard MDF.

 This time the differences are much more noticeable.
 As you can see here, the standard MDF has furred up.
 This term is an industry word which describes a board that is of poor quality and rough to touch.
 The pictures clearly confirm this as the finish on the board is all over the place and there’s a lot of sharp bulges and edges on the MDF.